JonLucasWard/SpaceX-ProvisionIAM/Project/ReadMe.md

 TO DO:
-1-Assign JSON to objects for easier manipulation 2-Move said objects into HTML for view
+1-Move said objects into HTML for view
-3-Sort method for objects on screen
+2-Sort method for objects on screen
-4-Beautify app
+3-Beautify app
-6-Apply appropriate security to app
+4-Apply appropriate security to app
     -NOTE, no native webpack for bootstrap.
-Unless I have plenty of time 7-Make tests cases for app
+Unless I have plenty of time 5-Make tests cases for app
     -Connect to spacex api
     -Create object from dummy json
     -Return webpage from call (with dummy data) -Security test
-8-Ensure all comments and appropriate documentation are done.
+6-Ensure all comments and appropriate documentation are done.

 We are using:
 Java 17